thomasvanta/PS3toSyphon/README.md

 PS3toSyphon
 ===========

-simple PS3eye grabber with image published to Syphon Created for Mountain Lion, but should work on 10.6.8+
+simple PS3eye grabber with image published to Syphon.
+Created for Mountain Lion, but should work on 10.6.8+

 Download compiled version here: